 \section{Methodology}

 To overcome the problem of modeling 1-to-N/N-to-1/N-to-N complex relations and enrich the capabilities for different relation patterns, we propose a model with paired vectors for each relation.
-Given a training triple ($h $, $r $, $t $) composed of two entities $h, t \in \mathcal{E} $ and a relation $r \in \mathcal{R} $, our model learns vector embeddings of entities and relation in real space.
-Specially, PairRE takes relation embedding as paired vectors, which is represented as $[\bm{r}^h, \bm{r}^t]$. $\bm{r}^h$ and $\bm{r}^t$ project head entity $h$ and tail entity $t$ to Euclidean space respectively.
-The projecting operation is the Hadamard product \footnote{Hadamard product means entry-wise product.} between these two vectors.
+Given a training triple ($h $, $r $, $t $), our model learns vector embeddings of entities and relation in real space.
+Specially, PairRE takes relation embedding as paired vectors, which is represented as $[\bm{r}^H, \bm{r}^T]$. $\bm{r}^H$ and $\bm{r}^T$ project head entity $h$ and tail entity $t$ to Euclidean space respectively.
+The projection operation is the Hadamard product\footnote{Hadamard product means entry-wise product.} between these two vectors.
 PairRE then computes distance of the two projected vectors as plausibility of the triple .
-We want that $\bm{h} \circ \bm{r}^h \approx \bm{t} \circ \bm{r}^t $ when ($h, r, t$) holds, while $\bm{h} \circ \bm{r}^h$ should be far away from $\bm{t} \circ \bm{r}^t$ otherwise.
-In this paper, we take the L2-norm to measure the distance.
-We also add additional constraints on entity embeddings, that the L2-norm of $\bm{h}$, $\bm{t}$ are 1.
-The scoring function is defined as follows:
+We want that $\bm{h} \circ \bm{r}^H \approx \bm{t} \circ \bm{r}^T $ when ($h, r, t$) holds, while $\bm{h} \circ \bm{r}^H$ should be far away from $\bm{t} \circ \bm{r}^T$ otherwise.
+In this paper, we take the $L_1$-norm to measure the distance.

 In order to remove scaling freedoms, we also add constraint on embeddings similar to previous distance based models \cite{bordes2013translating,wang2014knowledge, lin2015learning}.
 And the constraint is only added on entity embeddings.
 We want relation embeddings to capture semantic connection among relation vectors (e.g., $PeopleBornHere$ and $PlaceOfBirth$) and complex characteristic (e.g., 1-N) easily and sufficiently.
 For entity embedding, the $L_2$-norm is set to be 1.